SamiPerttu/fundsp/README.md

 Most filters are expected to be generic over their inner processing type.

-The glue type `f48` that connects audio components and populates audio buffers is chosen statically, as a configuration option.
+The ubiquitous glue type `f48` that connects audio components and populates audio buffers is chosen statically, as a configuration option.
 It defaults to `f32`.
 The other choice is `f64` (feature `double_precision`).

 There are two parallel component systems.
 Both operate on audio signals synchronously as an infinite stream.